papatohu/docs/srs/srs.md

 #### 3.9.1 User Interfaces
 The User interfaces that will be implented are:
-- Dashboard - lists all session and makes it possible to filter sessions
-- Customizing View  - shows detailed information about the tiles and makes it possible to (de)activate and move them to your liking
-- Login - this page is used to log in
+-Login - this page is used to log in
-- Register - provides a registration form
+-Register - provides a registration form
+-Dashboard - lists all tiles
+-Customizing View regarding tiles:
+-shows detailed information
-- Profile - makes it possible to post information about yourself
+-make it possible to move them
-- Settings - shows the settings
+-edit them to your liking regarding the infos

 #### 3.9.2 Hardware Interfaces
 (n/a)